OrdnanceSurvey/ios-sdk-demo-locate-me/README.md

 #### API Key

-An OS OpenSpace Free API key has been pre-registered for this application and is present in this project code, the app can be used straight away.
+An OS OpenSpace Free API key has been pre-registered for this application and is present in this project code so that the app can be used straight away.

 #### Build and run